tlswg/tls13-spec/draft-ietf-tls-tls13.md

 defined solely for use in legacy certificates, and are not valid for CertificateVerify signatures.

+The receiver of a CertificateVerify MUST verify the signature.
+If the verification fails, the connection MUST be terminated with an "illegal_parameter" alert.

 Note: When used with non-certificate-based handshakes (e.g., PSK), the client's signature does not cover the server's certificate directly.
 When the PSK was established through a NewSessionTicket, the client's